 I, John Szubski grew up in Cleveland, Ohio on the shores of Lake Erie.
 Back then all American young men were obligated to serve in the Armed Forces of the United States, and I decided that I wanted to serve in the most honorable and adventurous way possible.
-One of my older brother’s high school classmates had joined for the Ohio State University NROTC Regiment.
-When he was home from his NROTC summer cruise, we got together, and I was wowed by his sea stories.
+One of my older brother’s high school classmates had been accepted into the Ohio State University NROTC Regiment.
+When he was home from his NROTC summer cruise we got together, and I was wowed by his sea stories.
 The Navy really appealed to me, and in the summer of 1960, just before my Senior Year at Benedictine High School, an all-male college prep, I began exploring what it would take to be accepted into NROTC.
 As it turns out, during that summer, as part of the inauguration of the Saint Lawrence Seaway by Queen Elizabeth and President Eisenhower, the US Navy deployed ‘Operation Inland Seas’ to the Great Lakes.
-Task Force 47 consisted of 28 ships; cruisers, destroyers, amphibs, and submarines, along with the entire USNA Class of 1963 on their Youngster Cruise.
+Task Force 47 consisted of 28 ships; cruisers, destroyers, amphibs, auxiliaries and submarines, along with the entire USNA Class of 1963 on their Youngster Cruise.
 After visiting the ships which tied-up in Cleveland, along with tens-of-thousands of my fellow Ohioans, I was totally hooked.
 In autumn, my father showed me a newspaper clipping stating that Ohio Congressman Charles A. Vanik was accepting names to sit for his examination with the aim of receiving a Congressional Appointment to one of the Service Academies.
 On 12 NOV 60 I sat for the examination.
-On 2 FEB 61 I received word that he was a Principal Appointee to the Naval Academy.
+On 2 FEB 61 I received word that I was his Principal Appointee to the Naval Academy.
 On 28 JUN 61 I entered USNA as member of the Naval Academy Class of 1965.

-As I had known that I was attracted to other men since my early childhood.
-I also knew that I would have to spend the next years celibate if I were to remain in the Navy, and I was determined to do so.
-In today’s world it’s hard to comprehend or overstate the homophobia of the Navy, and indeed that of all of society, during the Fifties and Sixties.
+As I had known that I was attracted to men since my early childhood, I also knew that I would have to spend the next years celibate if I were to remain in the Navy, and I was determined to do so.
+In today’s world it’s hard to comprehend or overstate the homophobia of the Navy, and indeed that of all society, during the Fifties and Sixties.

 Upon graduation and commissioning on 9 JUN 65, my first ship was the USS WILLIAM R. RUSH (DD-714) a Fram I destroyer, home ported in Newport, RI.
 After attending Fleet Sonar School in Key West, my duty assignment aboard RUSH became Anti-Submarine Warfare Officer, ASWO.

 Because of the Arab Oil Embargo of 1973 there was very little work for architects, so Tim and I eventually moved to Philadelphia where I was employed as a civilian architect at Northern Division, Naval Facilities Engineering Command for five years.
 Northern Division covered the twenty-five north-easternmost states, and I managed to design about twenty buildings for the Navy and Marine Corps, some of which earned architectural awards.
-Reader, you may have visited one those buildings.
+Reader, you may have visited one or more of those buildings.

 By 1979 the market for architects had expanded, so I was able to get a position in New York City with Ulrich Franzen & Associates.
 Tim had earned a Master’s Degree in Music Composition at Rutgers University, so NYC was a better place for him to seek employment.

-In the early Eighties the scourge of HIV-AIDS hit the Gay community of New York City very hard.
+In the early Eighties the scourge of HIV-AIDS hit the Gay Community of New York City very hard.
 Tim was diagnosed in 1985, and died on 7 SEP 86.
 His illness focused our priorities, and brought us even closer than we had been.
 His mother was with us at his death, and I continued to visit her in Florida for the next 23 years until she passed away.